BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

   - `yaw`: use the virtual tracker data provided by Yaw VR and Yaw 2.
 Either while using SRS or Game Engine.
   - the keys `offset_...`, `use_cor_pos` and `cor_...` are used to handle the configuration of the center of rotation (cor) for all available virtual trackers.
 - `translational_filter` and `rotational_filter`: set the filtering magnitude (key `strength` with valid options between **0.0** and **1.0**) number of filtering stages (key `order`with valid options: **1, 2, 3**).
+- `cache`: you can modify th cache used for reverting the motion corrected pose on frame submission:
-- `cache`: you can choose between calcuating eye poses (`use_eye_cache` = 0, default) or use cached eye poses (`use_eye_cache` = 1, was defult up until version 0.1.4).
-One or the other might work better with some games or hmds.
-You can also modify this setting during runtime with the corresponding shortcut below
+  - `use_eye_cache` - choose between calcuating eye poses (0 = default) or use cached eye poses (1, was default up until version 0.1.4).
+Either one might work better with some games or hmds if you encounter jitter with mc activated.
+You can also modify this setting (and subsequently save it to config file) during runtime with the corresponding shortcut below.
+  - `tolerance` - modify the time values are kept in cache for before deletion.
+This may affect eye calculation as well as cached eye positions.
-- `shortcuts`: can be used to ocnfigure shortcuts for different commands (See [List of keyboard bindings](#list-of-keyboard-bindings) for valid values):
+- `shortcuts`: can be used to configure shortcuts for different commands (See [List of keyboard bindings](#list-of-keyboard-bindings) for valid values):
   - `activate`- turn motion compensation on or off.
 Note that this implicitly triggers the calibration action (`center`) if that hasn't been executed before.
   - `center` - recalibrate the neutral reference pose of the tracker
   - `translation_increase`, `translation_decrease` - modify the strength of the translational filter.
 Changes made during runtime can be saved by using a save command (see below).